Yeast Nutrient DAP

 Yeast is very temperamental and goes bad very fast.
-In comparison yeast nutrient are chemicals and dead yeast extracts that have a 2-5 year shelf life.
-So it is completely ok to use an old yeast nutrient in your yeast starter.
+In comparison, yeast nutrients are chemicals and dead yeast extracts that have a 2-5 year shelf life.
+So it is completely fine to use an old yeast nutrient in your yeast starter.

-If you happen to stumble upon a old yeast nutrient and cannot buy a replacement, then don’t worry.
+If you happen to stumble upon an old yeast nutrient and cannot buy a replacement, then don’t worry.